dcm4che/dcm4chee-arc-cs/docs/networking/model/fktdefs/storage.rst

 of the *Access Control IDs* configured for that Query/Retrieve AE.

 If configured, the Storage AE will set the *Retention Period* of received studies according a configured *Study Retention Policy*.
-Individual series of a study may get a different *Rentention Period* than the whole study.
+Individual series of a study may get a different *Retention Period* than the whole study.
-If activated, studies - or individual series - will be deleted automatically after its *Rentention Period* expires.
+If activated, studies - or individual series - will be deleted automatically after its *Retention Period* expires.
-On the other hand, |product| can be configured to prevent manual deletion of objects of studies which *Rentention Period* is not yet expired.
+On the other hand, |product| can be configured to prevent manual deletion of objects of studies which *Retention Period* is not yet expired.

 The Storage AE can also be configured to act as a cache archive, which deletes least recent accessed studies according configured thresholds of the storage backend.